The Vascular Birthmarks Foundation

 Aslan Juassov

-Audra Stinson, United States (US), Georgia
+Audra Stinson, United States, Georgia

 My life started with a PWS and 100 questions about it.
 As a child, I went to the Dermotolgist regularly but there were no answers for my parent back in the early 80s.
 I never had any time of treatment until I was 24.
 I had always used makeup to cover it and the.
 Would go through phases of not caring about the PWS.
 I started treatment and I did not get results until my 30 treatment.
 As I turned 35, my PWS started to change and I started growing nodules (huge bumps) on my PWS.
 I am an educator and I always have children asking me what happened to my face and why I have bumps on it.
 I was asked to change grade levels because I was scary to the kindergarteners.
 Now I teach 4th grade.
 It’s been tough wishing for the answers and not having to go through the pain of laser treatments.
 I have had so many and each time there is a new type of laser, my doctor recommends me to try it.
 After the stubborn nodules have not disappeared, I have given up on treatments.
 I’m almost 50 years old and I’m tired of trying to look like everyone else.

-Ava Pyles, United States (US), Pennsylvania
+Ava Pyles, United States, Pennsylvania

 My Name is Ava Pyles and I have a vascular birthmark on the left side of my face.
 I found out about VBF through social media and thought it would be a good way to connect with others with vascular birthmarks.
 I became a Global ambassador so that I could connect with others like me and share my story.
 It has been a great experience and I have made some great friends.

-Avery Anderton, United States (US), Tennessee
+Avery Anderton, United States, Tennessee

 I’m Avery and I am 22 years old!
 I was born with KTS and have undergone a slew of management procedures in the past 22 years!
 I am graduating college in December and plan to attend Vet school next fall!
 I myself have experienced the difficulties of dealing with self image and just want to share with the world that port-wine stains are beautiful and unique!

-Ayla-Shannyn Sloan, Australia, New South Wales
+Ayla-Shannyn Sloan, Australia, None

 I have a port wine stain on the left side of my face, I have had it since birth and I have had 27 operations in 10 years when I was younger.
 I’d like to be able to help people understand and be more aware of port wine stains and all birthmarks and I think through this I’d he able to help.